-Indian industrial magnate Mukesh Ambani is well on his way to join the extremely exclusive club of those with a net worth of $100 billion or more to their name.
-Ambani would be the 11th current member, first Indian and second non-American in the club in its present form.
-The Bloomberg Billionaires Index showed Ambani at a net worth of $101 billion on October 11, and while he had descended back to $99.7 billion on October 12, the overall upwards trend of his wealth suggests that he will become a stable member of the world’s obscenely wealthy.
+Indian industrial magnate Mukesh Ambani has joined the extremely exclusive club of those with a net worth of $100 billion or more to their name.
+Ambani is the 11th current member, first Indian and second non-American in the club in its present form.
+The Bloomberg Billionaires Index has shown Ambani at a net worth of $102 billion since October 15 and the overall upwards trend of his wealth suggests that he will become a stable member of the world’s obscenely wealthy.

 In comparison, the global 1 percent are a group of around 80 million people, while the global 0.1 percent still comprises 8 million individuals – making the $100 billion club the equivalent of the global 0.0000001 percent.